wbamberg/idl-reference/docs/nsIDOMStorageManager.md

 A new object is always returned and it is ensured there is
 a storage for the scope created.

-@param aWindow
-   The parent window.
-@param aPrincipal
-   Principal to bound storage to.
-@param aDocumentURI
-   URL of the demanding document, used for DOM storage event only.
-@param aPrivate
-   Whether the demanding document is running in Private Browsing mode or not.

 #### Parameters ####